auouymous/AU/hud/README.md

 * shows your armor value

 Damage Inspector
-* shows damage dealt but the item you are holding
+* shows damage dealt by the item you are holding
 * does not factor in the random multiplier for enchants
 * some weapons don't report correct damage